gridatek/supabase/docs/ANGULAR_INTEGRATION.md

 # Install Angular CLI globally
 npm install -g @angular/cli

-# Create new Angular app in the frontend directory
+# Create new Angular app in the frontend directory (skip git init since we're already in a repo)
-ng new frontend --routing --style=scss
+ng new frontend --routing --style=scss --skip-git

 # Navigate to the frontend directory
 cd frontend